yocontra/node-gdal-next/README.md

 - **Full native TypeScript support** with autocompletion in IDEs that support it (since 3.1)
 - **Built-in networking support** with native support for cloud services (since 3.2)
 - **scijs/ndarray integration** with zero-copy I/O (will appear in 3.3)
+- **Read-only support for the new Multidimensional Raster Data Model of GDAL 3.1** (will appear in 3.3)
 - Support for curve geometries (since 3.1)
 - Progress callbacks (since 3.2)
 - Built-in support for HDF5, NetCDF, GRIB, WMS, WMTS, WCS and FlatGeobuf (will appear in 3.3)